Interview Query

 9. How would you calculate the optimal rent for new apartment units?

 Let’s say you’re an apartment building manager setting unit prices for a new apartment building complex.
-What considerations would you make in setting monthly rent prices for the apartment and how would you calculate the optimal rent price from those considerations?
+What considerations would you make when setting monthly rent prices for the apartment, and how would you calculate the optimal rent price from those considerations?

 10. How would you determine if the price of a Netflix subscription is truly the deciding factor for a consumer?